 Daxton R. Stewart

-Daxton “Chip” Stewart is a professor of journalism in the Bob Schieffer College of Communication at Texas Christian University, where his research focuses on media law and communication technology and access to information.
+Daxton “Chip” Stewart is a professor of communication at Texas Christian University, where his research focuses on media law and communication technology and access to information.
 He has worked as both a journalist and as an attorney, and is the author of Social Media and the Law (2nd ed., Routledge, 2017), co-author of The Law of Public Communication (11th ed., Routledge, 2020), Media Law Through Science Fiction: Do Androids Dream of Electric Free Speech?
 (Routledge, 2020).
-He is also the founding editor of the scholarly journal Community Journalism.